rpherbig/rpherbig.github.io/_drafts/growing-a-community.markdown

 Person 'A':

 > By the way just wanted to thank everyone in lich for being so helpful.
-I wasnt sure if I was going to stick around but going to be upgrading my account and unlocking my old one.
+I wasn't sure if I was going to stick around but going to be upgrading my account and unlocking my old one.

 Person 'F':

 > I just started playing this again because they sent out free codes.
-If it weren't for the lich community, i'd be gone again already.
+If it weren't for the lich community, I'd be gone again already.

 Person 'K2':